kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Remove `manifestFiles` entries from `AdmissionConfiguration` and restart API server.
+Remove `staticManifestsDir` entries from `AdmissionConfiguration` and restart API server.
 Manifest-based admission controls will no longer be enforced.

 ###### What happens if we reenable the feature if it was previously rolled back?